Izuddin2110/2503-ITT440/10% Individual Assignment/M3CS2554C/MUHAMMAD IZUDDIN BIN MOHD ROZI/README.md

 - **Powerful tools**: Inside scikit-image, there are ready-made functions for almost all common processing needs like denoising, edge detection, segmentation, and transformations.
 Each tool uses algorithms that are trusted and proven in scientific communities.
 - **Scientific accuracy**: It is designed for real researchers, for example in biology (cell counting), astronomy (star segmentation), and material science (analyzing textures).
 Functions are mathematically correct and follow peer-reviewed algorithms.

+# Features that can be used in scikit-image

+- Filtering : blur, sharpen, edge detection